Stand Build Regulations

 Double Deck Stands

-Double Deck Stands will still be permitted as long as the following regulations are adhered to:
+Double Deck stands can only be permitted if following regulations are adhered to:

-• If a Double Deck stand has not already been contracted with your Account Manager, you will need to apply for permission to build a Double Deck stand.
-To apply for permission, you must send a written request to the Operations team on or before 10th January.
+- If a Double Deck stand has not already been contracted with your Account Manager, you must ensure the space is contracted before you apply for permission to build a Double Deck stand.
+To apply for permission, you must send a written request to the Operations team on or before 5 January.
 After this date permission to build a Double Deck stand will not be granted.

-• Following your written application, the deadline to submit complete documentation is on 24th January.
-The stand submissions should be sent to Ops Squad at [email protected] and submit via FFAIR portal.
+- Following your written application, the deadline to submit complete documentation is on 16 January.
+Stand submissions should be submitted to Ops Squad via the FFAIR portal.
 You will be sent a link to sign up to the portal.
 You can add your contractor’s details to the portal and they will also be able to upload the necessary documents.
-If you have not received the sign up link to the portal, please contact Ops Squad, and they will be able to assist you.
+If you have not received the sign up link to the portal, please contact Ops Squad and they will be able to assist you.

 Dust